HeartFlow

 Venture Round in 2015

-HLS Therapeutics Inc is a specialty pharmaceutical company focused on the acquisition and commercialization of branded pharmaceutical products in North America.
-The company is dedicated to managing the life cycles of these products after exclusivity, ensuring the availability of essential treatments for patients and caregivers.
-HLS's portfolio includes notable products such as Clozaril, Vascepa, and CSAN Pronto.
-The majority of the company's revenue is generated through product sales, supplemented by royalties.
-HLS operates primarily in Canada and the United States, as well as in other international markets.
+HLS Therapeutics Inc is a specialty pharmaceutical company that focuses on the acquisition and commercialization of branded pharmaceutical products primarily in North America.
+The company is committed to managing the life cycles of these products after their exclusivity, ensuring that essential treatments remain accessible to patients and caregivers.
+HLS Therapeutics offers a range of products, including Clozaril and Vascepa, and generates revenue mainly through product sales, supplemented by royalties.
+Operating in Canada, the United States, and other international markets, HLS Therapeutics plays a crucial role in maintaining the availability of trusted medications.

 Post in 2011